Does reading a light bulb part number make your eyes want to cross or glaze over?

 Wattage is the power required to operate the linear fluorescent tubes.
 In this case, the wattage tells us two things.
 The amount of electricity the tube is consuming and the length of the tube.

 The diameter simply tells us how thick the tube is, but we need the wattage to tell us how long it is.

 Now we're explaining what T8 means.
 Linear fluorescent lamps typically include a “T” in the shape abbreviation with a number following it.

 This “T” stands for tube and the number that follows is the diameter of the tube.
 That number is divided into 8 to translate into inches.
 So a T8 has a one inch diameter.

 Manufacturers abbreviate linear fluorescent shapes differently.

 Here is a list of common abbreviations:

+If the CRI for your linear fluorescent tube looks different from the example above, it's probably a different manufacturer.
 Each major manufacturer seems to designate their CRI series differently.